jonnaliesel/u07-angular-movie-app/README.md

+# U07MovieApp

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 # u07-angular-movie-app

 In this assignment, you will build a simple application using the Angular framework (currently version 9).
 This application should allow the user to view information about movies and actors which are fetched from an external API.
 For this assignment, you should build only a front-end, and no back-end application.